 Editor’s Note (Mar.
-16, 2023): We have updated this post in accordance with the final text of the amendments, an overview of which is adopted on March 13.
+16, 2023): We have updated this post in accordance with the final text of the amendments adopted on March 13 (which are summarized here).
 The provisions discussed below have not been changed.

 Last month, China’s national legislature, the NPC Standing Committee (NPCSC), reviewed draft amendments to the Legislation Law [立法法] (Draft), an important statute with semi-constitutional status.
 The Law, in sum, has three functions: it demarcates the authority of various law/rule-making bodies; regulates (to varying extent) their legislative procedures (in particular those of the national legislature); and prescribes a hierarchy of legal norms, along with attendant rules on how to apply conflicting norms and mechanisms for resolving such conflicts (the so-called “recording and review” [备案审查] process).
 Today, to engage with China’s legal developments—whether as part of research, commentary, reporting, advocacy, or doing business—it is increasingly crucial to understand the type of legislative power a governmental body has and the process whereby it issues binding rules.

 The Draft would bring about changes in all three areas: authority, procedure, and hierarchy.
 Some of the changes are technical, some are substantive but not ground-breaking, others are confusing and require clarification, while a few do deserve attention now, especially from those interested in submitting comments (the comments period closes on November 29).
 Below we highlight two that fall in the last category.
 As the Draft may undergo moderate to substantial revisions, we will publish a more thorough summary after its second review, expected in December.
 A final review by the full NPC is expected next March.